hicklin/immich-rpi-server/README.md

     ```
 11. Setup remote access following [setup step 5](#5-remote-access).

-## Recover with drive data
+## Recovery from external drive

-These instruction are for when the external drive already contains all the immich data for a previous server instance.
+These instruction are for when the external drive already contains all the immich data of a previous server instance.

+> [!CAUTION]
+> For this to work, the old and new postgres versions will need to match.
+There may be other nuances that might cause this to fail.
+If it does, you can always use the data in the drive to backup the database.
+You can follow the [migration processing off RPi](docs/migration-processing-off-rpi.md) instruction starting from step 8.

 1. Setup the RPi following [setup step 2](#2-raspberry-pi-setup).
 2. Setup immich on RPi following [setup step 3.1](#31-raspberry-pi) up to and including step 3.